orta/robb.is/_posts/2014-09-14-microsoft-buys-mojang.md

 > Minecraft became too much for him to handle.
 The only option was to sell
 > Mojang.

-Good for him, let's hope Microsoft doesn't mess Minecraft up.
+Good for him, let's hope Microsoft doesn't mess up Minecraft.